 If your cat has gotten along with other cats in the past, for example, while at a shelter or in foster care, they may like other cats.
 If they didn’t really have much experience with cats other than their one sibling, they may prefer being an only cat.

 Even if your cat did really enjoy the company of their sibling, they may be missing that specific cat and not really want much to do with other cats.
-Think about it like this: decide who the most important people in your life are.
+Think about it like this: decide who the most important people in your life are who provide with with support when you need it.
 It could be a partner, a close friend, or a family member.

 Now imagine if something were to happen to one of them and someone were to come in and replace them with another person.
 Would that be the same for you?
 Probably not.
 They might get it right and you may really like that person, but there’s also a chance they wouldn’t be someone you want to spend time with.
 People we’re bonded to aren’t interchangeable to us.
 The same applies to cats; other cats aren’t interchangeable.
 Your cat may be missing their friend, but not other cats.

 While there are no guarantees that two cats will or will not get along, there are a few things you can do to increase the chances of your cat and the new cat getting along.
 You’ll want to make sure the cats are introduced properly as introductions gone wrong are a great way to end up needing my services.
-You may want to add a Feliway Multicat diffuser to reduce tension between the cats and add in more cat towers and scratching posts.
+Adding more cat towers and scratching posts to reduce tension.

 More important, though is selecting a cat that’s a good personality match.
 If you have a cat whose personality clashes with the new cat, for example, one cat is really shy and the other one is extremely outgoing, neither cat is going to be happy.
 This may lead to fighting and a more stressful situation.
 It’s a good idea to meet the new cat before you bring them home.

 The age of your cat is another consideration.
-While there are all sorts of success stories of cats of wildly different temperaments getting along well with each other, in my experience at least half of the intercat conflict inquiries I get are from an older resident cat and a kitten.
+While there are all sorts of success stories of cats of wildly different temperaments getting along well, at least half of the intercat conflict inquiries I get are from an older resident cat and a kitten.
 Kittens are wild balls of energy and an older cat is less likely to be able to keep up with them.
 If you want a kitten, you may be better off waiting until your resident cat passes.

 What are some alternatives to a kitten?
-Getting a cat around the same age as your current cat or a cat that’s at least a few years old may be more likely to work out if your cat is older.
+Getting a cat around the same age as your current cat or a cat that’s at least a few years old may be more likely to work out if you have a senior cat.
 They’ll not only be less work for you, but be more likely to get along with your resident cat.

 If it doesn’t sound like getting another cat is a good idea and your cat seems down, you can still help support them.
 Make sure they are getting lots of positive attention from you and that their basic needs are being met.
 Cats love predictability so setting a regular routine or doing clicker training with them can help boost their mood.